smithijk/vcf_fdw_postgresql/README.md

 AND directory = '/path/to/vcf_files/*gz';
 ```

-Query below uses a crosstab to retrieve sample genotypes in wide form.
+The query below uses a crosstab to retrieve sample genotypes in wide form.

 ```sql
 SELECT * FROM CROSSTAB(